 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

 Just look at what that clunky door was doing to my small workshop.
-The design of the panels made the door feel “short and squatty” which made the already low workshop ceiling feel like it was crashing on my head.
+The design of the panels made the door feel short and squatty which made the already low workshop ceiling feel like it was crashing on my head.
 And the trim felt skimpy and like it could barely frame the door.

 Third, the skimpy trim would be replaced with appropriate sized trim.
-The trim would properly frame the door and make my space feel finished.
+The trim would properly frame the doors and make my space feel finished.
 All of these design elements would contribute to making the small workshop feel bigger.

 Just as the name suggests a frame-and-panel is, well, a panel surrounded by a frame.
-The panel “floats” in a groove or dado routed into the frame which allows the panel to swell and shrink with seasonal changes.
+The panel floats in a groove routed into the frame which allows the panel to swell and shrink with seasonal changes.

 Typically the frame would be constructed with mortise and tenon joinery.
 In the How to Setup and Use a Kreg Jig for DIY Projects post we talked about the definition of a mortise and tenon joinery.
 “A tenon, or tongue, would be cut at the end of a piece of wood (usually called a rail).
 The tenon would fit inside a mortise, a hole cut inside a piece of wood (usually called a stile) that matched the profile of the tenon.
 Add a little glue and mortise and tenon joint formed a very strong connection.
 While this joint provides for a strong joint, it does take some time to form the mortise and tenon before assembly.”

-The Panel Needs a Groove
+The DIY Paneled Doors Need a Groove

 To make the panels I used my bandsaw to resaw some pieces of 1×6.
 Think of resawing as splitting a piece of wood lengthwise and then opening it like a book.
 After resawing I was left with pieces that were about 3/8” thick.

-I used my thickness planer mounted in my flip-top workbench cart to plane the panel sections until they easily fit in the dadoes.
+I used my thickness planer mounted in my flip-top workbench cart to plane the panel sections until they easily fit in the grooves.
 Then I glued two sections to form the panels.
 When the glue was dry I cut the panels to fit the openings in the frames.